Sankara Nethralaya: Academia

-Elite School of Optometry (ESO)

-The Elite School of Optometry (ESO) is the first and leading college of optometry in India offering a four-year professional degree: B.Optometry.

-The college is run by Sankara Nethralaya in collaboration with SASTRA University, Tanjore from the academic year 2017–18.
+The Elite School of Optometry (ESO) is the first college of optometry in India offering a four-year professional degree: B.Optometry.
+It is run by Sankara Nethralaya in collaboration with SASTRA University, Tanjore from the academic year 2017–18.
 Previously, it functioned in collaboration with Birla Institute of Technology and Science (BITS), Pilani.

-Located at close proximity to the Chennai International Airport, Chennai, ESO has a diverse student community coming from states across India.
-ESO is considered the IIT of optometry in India.
-The college gives its students a strong academic foundation and excellent clinical training.

-Students of ESO have also completed their MS PHD program on a scholarship from various leading universities of different countries.
-A few work for leading MNCs across the world, while some head the research department of known universities or hospital.

-In 2018, the Elite School of Optometry saw eight students received PhD degrees, 32 received their Bachelor of Optometry degree, and award for the Best Optometry of the year 2017 and ESO awards were also distributed.
-Almost half of the undergraduates were female.

-The SN Academy

-The Sankara Nethralaya Academy – with a distinctive series of programmes and expert faculty – aims to create a pool of well-trained eye care professionals competent to meet challenges in ophthalmology.
+In August 2025, at its three-day International Vision Science and Optometry Conference, ESO launched a dedicated Sports Optometry Research Lab.

-The academy serves as a platform for creating, processing and disseminating knowledge related to eye care, ophthalmic research and hospital administration.
+The Sankara Nethralaya Academy serves as a platform for creating, processing and disseminating knowledge related to eye care, ophthalmic research and hospital administration.
 The institution offers wide-ranging programmes including allied health sciences like Optometry (M.Optom, Fellowships and Certificate courses), Ophthalmic Dispensing (B.Sc.), Medical Laboratory Technology (B.Sc. & M.Sc.), Hospital & Healthcare Management (BBA & MBA), Hospital Administration (MHA), etc...